NicholasCote/gitops-harbor-workshop/README.md

 **Triggers:**
 - `workflow_dispatch`: Allows manual triggering from the GitHub Actions tab
 - `push` with `paths`: Automatically runs when changes are made to the `flask-app/` directory on the main branch

+**runs-on:**
+This specifies what operating system your GitHub Action will run on.
+- **GitHub Provided Systems:**
+  - `ubuntu-latest` - Latest Ubuntu system
+  - `windows-latest` - Latest Windows system
+  - `macos-latest` - Latest macOS system

+> **Note:** If you need workflows that require more computational resources, access to Glade, or specialized hardware like GPUs, see [CIRRUS GitHub Actions Runners](https://ncar-hpc-docs.readthedocs.io/en/latest/compute-systems/cirrus/guides/05-github-actions/scale-sets/).

 **Key Steps:**
 1. **Checkout**: Downloads your repository code